 Independent program administrator issues annual report

-Major League Baseball and the Major League Baseball Players Association today released the annual public report from the Joint Drug Prevention and Treatment Program's Independent Program Administrator.
-The Joint Drug Prevention and Treatment Program calls for a public report to be issued by December 1st of each year.
+NEW YORK -- Major League Baseball and the Major League Baseball Players Association today released the annual public report from the Joint Drug Prevention and Treatment Program's Independent Program Administrator.
+The Joint Drug Prevention and Treatment Program calls for a public report to be issued by December 1 of each year.

-This report covers the time from the beginning of the 2011-2012 Major League Baseball off-season to the end of the 2012 Major League Baseball post-season.
-As per agreement between Major League Baseball and the Major League Baseball Players Association, the following report is specific to players who compose forty-man rosters for Major League Baseball clubs.
+This report covers the time from the beginning of the 2012-2013 Major League Baseball offseason to the end of the 2013 Major League Baseball post-season.
+As per agreement between Major League Baseball and the Major League Baseball Players Association, the following report is specific to Players who compose forty-man rosters for Major League Baseball Clubs.

 Jeffrey M. Anderson, MD